xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	replaced (or deleted if the new record is otherwise empty).
 You should also index the field as a boolean field using the same prefix so that the old record can be found.
 In Omega, Q is reserved for use as the prefix of a unique term.
+You can use ``unique`` at most once in each index script (this is only enforced since Omega 1.4.5, but older versions didn't handle multiple instances usefully).

 value=VALUESLOT
 	add as a Xapian document value in slot VALUESLOT.
 Values can be used